 In this case, the service could be improved, but it needs also a good "marketing operation" to bring workers to use it.
 The same project with or without marketing could get different results.

-Figure 13. question "B2": are you aware of the I public transport present to/from your work place?[GLM Atarfe]
+Figure 13. question "B2": are you aware of the public transport present to/from your work public transport to/from your work place?[GLM Atarfe] place?[GLM Atarfe]